Nonparametric tests for stochastic dominance between linear combinations of risks: Introduction

-However, when the mean is not finite, the behaviour is less predictable, and often unexpected.
-In fact, \cite{superPareto2024} proved that, for a specific family of distributions obtained by convex transformations of Pareto random variables, named \textit{super-Pareto}, any convex combination of the sample stochastically dominates the generating random variable.
+However, as discussed in some recent literature, when the mean is not finite, the behaviour is less predictable, and often unexpected.
+Convex-order comparisons can be extended in certain ways to random variables without finite means \citep{CoteWang2026}, but their interpretation changes substantially in this setting.
+Here we focus on a different phenomenon, formulated in terms of the usual stochastic order.
+In particular, \cite{superPareto2024} proved that, for a specific family of distributions obtained by convex transformations of Pareto random variables, named \textit{super-Pareto}, any convex combination of the sample stochastically dominates the generating random variable.
 This result has many important applications, including the surprising fact that the sample mean does not always shrink towards a constant when the sample size increases, but, on the contrary, it can get stochastically larger.
 More recently, a number of contributions enlarged the family of distributions for which such a result holds \citep{ChenShneer2025,ArabConvex2025,Muller2024,Vincent2025}.
-In particular, \cite{Muller2024} considered the class of variables that are convex transformations of the Cauchy distribution, and \cite{ArabConvex2025} proved that the result holds for {the class of }random variables whose inverted distribution {is subadditive}, called InvSub.
+In particular, \cite{Muller2024} considered the class of variables that are convex transformations of the Cauchy distribution, and \cite{ArabConvex2025} proved that the result holds for {the class of }random variables whose inverted distribution {is subadditive}, called \InvSub.
 These two latter classes seem to be largest known families of distributions for which convex combinations of a sample stochastically dominate the underlying variable, and there is no inclusion between them.